 A $1 million gift from the Callaway Foundation will help fund a new visitor entrance to the State Botanical Garden of Georgia at the University of Georgia, enhancing access to the galleries, classrooms, collections and displays.

 The new entrance will be an official gateway to the garden from the parking lots to the Alice Hand Callaway Visitor Center and Conservatory and will include an elevator, which will greatly improve access for people in wheelchairs, pushing strollers or who just have difficulty maneuvering stairs.
-Alice Hand Callaway was the daughter of Fuller E. Callaway Jr., who started the foundation in 1943.
+Alice Hand Callaway was the wife of Fuller E. Callaway Jr., who started the foundation in 1943.

 “The Callaway Foundation is pleased to be a part of this effort to improve the experience for visitors to the garden,” said Speer Burdette, president of the Callaway Foundation, Inc. “Mrs. Callaway loved flowers and plants, and especially the State Botanical Garden of Georgia.
 Her wish would be that every Georgian could experience the beauty of the garden and discover the many ways it benefits the state, through education and conservation.”